Open Administrative Positions

 - High degree of organization and attention to detail.

-- Ability to work independently and take initiative on designing and implementing new projects.
+- Ability to work independently and comfort suggesting and taking initiative on new projects.

-- Ability to manage and prioritize a multitude of tasks.
+- Ability to manage a multitude of tasks and manage multiple projects.

 Working Conditions/Physical Demands: